 Price: $200 SHOP NOW

 We’re getting into quasi-pant territory now.
-The Lyngen Down Knickers from Norwegian outfitter Norrona are made with recycled nylon with PFC-free DWR coating and end just below the knee—or, just above the boot if you’re a glass half full type of person.
-With a side zip these are ideal for tossing on over shell pants to warm up while ski touring.
-Also likely pretty damn comfy under too.
+The Lyngen Down Knickers from Norwegian outfitter Norrona are made with recycled nylon with a PFC-free DWR coating.
+They end just below the knee—or, just above the boot if you’re a glass half full type of person (or a snowboarder or skier).
+With a side zip, these are ideal for tossing on over shell pants to warm up while ski touring.

 Down Fill: 850 RDS